zokugun/vscode-explicit-folding/README.md

 ## Rules

-The property `explicitFolding.rules` is defining how to fold the code.
+The property `explicitFolding.rules` defines how to fold the code.

 Here the list of possible rules:
 - [begin/end](https://github.com/zokugun/vscode-explicit-folding/blob/master/docs/rules/begin-end.md)